Professor Dr. Golam M. Mathbor

 Professor Dr. Ahmed Shafiqul Huque

-Dr. Ahmed Shafiqul Huque is a Professor and the Chairman of the Department of Political Science of McMaster Universitry, Canada.
-He has completed MA from the University of Manitoba and PhD from the University of British Columbia.
-Ahmed Shafiqul Huque’s research and teaching interests are in public administration and management, public policy, development, South Asian government and politics, governance and climate change.
+Dr. Ahmed Shafiqul Huque is a Professor of the Department of Political Science of McMaster University, Canada.
+He has completed his MA from the University of Manitoba and PhD from the University of British Columbia.
+His research and teaching interests are in public administration and management, public policy, development, South Asian government and politics, governance and climate change.
 He has published thirteen books and numerous research articles in leading international journals including Public Administration Review, Governance, Public Management Review, International Review of Administrative Sciences, International Journal of Public Administration, Journal of Comparative and Comparative Politics, Pacific Affairs and Asian Survey.
-Dr. Huque was the Editor-in-Chief of the Journal of Public Administration and Policy, and Contributing Editor for the South East Asia for the online Encyclopedia of Public Administration and Policy.
-He has provided consulting services to various organizations including the Companies Registry of Hong Kong Government, United States Agency for International Development (USAID), Swedish International Development Agency (SIDA), and Danish International Development Agency (DANIDA) and assessed grant application for NORAD and DFID.
+Dr. Huque was the Editor-in-Chief of the journal Public Administration and Policy, and Contributing Editor for Southeast Asia for the on-line Encyclopedia of Public Administration and Policy.
+He has provided consulting services to various organizations including the Companies Registry of Hong Kong Government, United States Agency for International Development (USAID), Swedish International Development Agency (SIDA) and Danish International Development Agency (DANIDA) and assessed grant applications for NORAD and DFID.